 When you’ve gathered all the related information, it’s time to move on to the next step.

 Before you can fire your contractor, you must first document that they breached the agreement.
+Breach of contract can be challenging to prove, but preparation will help.
 This is when your saved documentation and photos come into play.
 Note details like when they substituted inferior materials or failed to stick to deadlines, in addition to more significant problems like property damage.

 Keep your letter concise and specific.
 It will be part of your evidence if you need to go to court, so outline what you need and make a copy of the letter before sending it as certified mail.